Beatrix Potter: Artistic and literary career

-On 2 October 1902, The Tale of Peter Rabbit was published and was an immediate success.
+On 2 October 1902, The Tale of Peter Rabbit was published and became an immediate success.
 It was followed the next year by The Tale of Squirrel Nutkin and The Tailor of Gloucester, which had also first been written as picture letters to the Moore children.
 Working with Norman Warne as her editor, Potter published two or three little books each year: 23 books in all.
 The last book in this format was Cecily Parsley's Nursery Rhymes in 1922, a collection of favourite rhymes.
 Although The Tale of Little Pig Robinson was not published until 1930, it had been written much earlier.
-Potter continued creating her little books until after the First World War when her energies were increasingly directed toward her farming, sheep-breeding and land conservation.
+Potter continued creating her little books until after the First World War when her energies were increasingly directed toward her farming, sheep-breeding, and land conservation.

 The immense popularity of Potter's books was based on the lively quality of her illustrations, the non-didactic nature of her stories, the depiction of the rural countryside, and the imaginative qualities she lent to her animal characters.

 Potter was also a canny businesswoman.
 As early as 1903, she made and patented a Peter Rabbit doll.
-It was followed by other "spin-off" merchandise over the years, including painting books, board games, wall-paper, figurines, baby blankets and china tea-sets.
+It was followed by other merchandise over the years, including painting books, board games, wall-paper, figurines, baby blankets and china tea-sets.
 All were licensed by Frederick Warne & Co and earned Potter an independent income, as well as immense profits for her publisher.

 In 1905, Potter and Norman Warne became unofficially engaged.
 Potter's parents objected to the match because Warne was "in trade" and thus not socially suitable.
 The engagement lasted only one month—Warne died of pernicious anaemia at age 37.
-That same year, Potter used some of her income and a small inheritance from an aunt to buy Hill Top Farm in Near Sawrey in the English Lake District near Windermere.
+That same year, Potter used some of her income and a small inheritance from an aunt to buy Hill Top Farm in Near Sawrey, located 6 mi west of Lake Windermere in the English Lake District.
 Potter and Warne may have hoped that Hill Top Farm would be their holiday home, but after Warne's death, Potter went ahead with its purchase as she had always wanted to own that farm and live in "that charming village".